Getting a new car is one of the better feelings in life, I’ll admit. But, it’s also one of the biggest financial transactions most people make.

 Usually, the deficiency gets a little bigger each time.
-In theory at least, you could spend a lifetime being upside down on your car.
+In theory, at least, you could spend a lifetime being upside down on your car.
 The upside down buyer is always at a disadvantage bargaining with a car dealer, because he needs the dealer to bail him out.

 Moral of the story: You can’t afford to buy a new car if you’re upside down your current car – no matter what the dealer says.